maxhodak/notes/README.md

       Select an index:

 Notes does not support multiple notes with same name on the same day.
-To search your existing notes for a string:

-    $ notes search "Some String"

-You can also delete a note:

-    $ notes delete mynotename

-though make sure you're using the version control features properly unless you really want to lose data.

-Finally, to get a list of all of your notes, you can use:

-    $ notes list

-the long form of the list command, `notes list -a` is especially useful for piping to other command that operate on your notefiles.
+To delete a note, just use `rm` on a regular command line.
+(There is no way to delete a file using notes.)

 ## Stack: miniature task tracking and reminders